valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-backend-libraries.md

   The dropdown list with candidate users on a case page, now shows all users.
 There was a bug that cases the API endpoint to not respond with all users when there were more than 200 Keycloak users.

-* **Maximum of 20 SmartDocument placeholders**

-  The maximum number of 20 SmartDocument placeholders has been removed.
-It is now possible to enter many more placeholders.
-The maximum has been removed for all multi-input components within Valtimo.
-Which means that the maximum has also been removed for other features, such as the Verzoeken plugin mapping.

 * **Object management list column date format**